Locations:

 How is postpartum hemorrhage diagnosed?

-Healthcare providers diagnose postpartum hemorrhage through visual and physical examinations, lab tests and a thorough review of your health history.
+Healthcare providers diagnose postpartum hemorrhage through visual and physical examinations.
+Lab tests and a thorough review of your health history may also be important to assess the risk and impact of a PPH.

-They may detect postpartum hemorrhage based on the amount of blood you’ve lost.
-Measuring the volume of collected blood and weighing the blood-soaked pads or sponges from delivery is one common way to approximate blood loss.
+Postpartum hemorrhage is diagnosed based on the amount of blood you’ve lost.
+Counting or weighing the blood-soaked pads or sponges from delivery is one common way to approximate blood loss.

 Management and Treatment

 Healthcare providers treat PPH as an emergency in most cases.
-Stopping the source of the bleeding as fast as possible and replacing blood volume are the goals of treating postpartum hemorrhage.
+Stopping the source of the bleeding as fast as possible is the main goal of treatment.

-• Removing retained placental tissue from your uterus.
+• Removing retained placental tissue from your uterus which can happen manually or with a procedure

-• Repairing vaginal, cervical and uterine tears or lacerations.
+• Repairing vaginal, cervical and uterine tears with stitches

-• Using a catheter or balloon to help put pressure on your uterine walls.
+• Using a catheter or balloon to help put pressure on your uterine walls to compress the bleeding

-In rare cases, or when other methods fail, your healthcare provider may perform a laparotomy or a hysterectomy.
+In rare cases, or when other methods fail, your healthcare provider may perform a laparotomy or a hysterectomy (removing your uterus).
 A laparotomy is when your surgeon makes an incision in your abdomen to locate the source of bleeding.

 Prevention